1. What is Rev?

 - Merchandising Co–ordinator – organises things with Rev’s name and/or Burpee on to sell to help the Fundraising Co-ordinator to raise money for the Finance Administrator to organise.

 - Network Support Volunteers – travel round lending advice, experience and training to choirs that need a little extra help.
 We currently have three, but the more NSVs the better.

 - Media and Publicity Officer – writes this FAQ and various other bits and bobs for the website.
 I might even write myself a job description one of these days.

 Each individual choir has its own executive committee that runs that choir and liaises with National Rev as well as their university and Student Union.
 Positions on these committees can vary depending on each choir’s individual needs, but they will generally include a president, secretary and treasurer (Student Unions like this) as well as someone in charge of music and someone in charge of environment (keeping everyone happy).
 Other positions can include National Representative (the one who officially goes to Forum, though everyone’s welcome) Media and Publicity Co-ordinator, Concert Co-ordinator, Warm-up Co-ordinator and Prayer Co-ordinator.
 Some of these roles may not be officially attached to the committee.

 4. Who are the trustees?

-As a charity, we are legally required to have trustees to oversee the workings of the choir.
-Traditionally, Rev trustees have been in the background, but they still provide guidance for the national team and approve its most important decisions.
+A charity is legally required to have trustees to oversee the workings of the choir.
+When rev was registered as a charity the trustees provided guidance for the national team and approved its most important decisions.

 Other Random Revvy things: